wangzq/wangzq.github.com/_posts/2015-08-22-Getting-SQLServer-StoredProcedure-Parameters-Info.md

  - default value

 ## First try of using plain ado.net with SqlCommandBuilder.DeriveParameters
-This approach is tried first because it doesn't require extra assemblies to do, just use default System.Data namespace:
+This approach is tried first because it doesn't require extra assemblies to do, and it is having strong typed objects to help, with only using default System.Data namespace:

 	public static IEnumerable<SqlParameter> GetSprocParameters(SqlConnection conn, string name) {